sandialabs/chama/documentation/overview.rst

 National Laboratories and the U.S. Environmental Protection Agency to design sensor networks to detect contamination in water distribution systems [BHPU06]_ [USEPA12]_ [USEPA15]_.
-In this context, contamination scenarios are precomputed using a water network model, feasible sensor locations and thresholds are defined, and the optimization method selects a set of sensors to minimize a given objective.
+In this context, contamination scenarios are precomputed using a water distribution system model, feasible sensor locations and thresholds are defined, and the optimization method selects a set of sensors to minimize a given objective.

 Chama was developed to be a general purpose sensor placement optimization software tool.
-The software includes mixed-integer, stochastic programming formulations to determine sensor locations and technology that maximize monitoring effectiveness.
+The software includes mixed-integer linear programming formulations to determine sensor locations and technology that maximize monitoring effectiveness.
 The software is intended to be used by regulatory agencies, industry, and the research community.
 Chama expands on previous software